willfurnass/sheffield_hpc/stanage/GPUComputingStanage.rst

 Requesting GPUs and multiple CPU cores from the scheduler
 ---------------------------------------------------------

-To request four separate Slurm tasks within a job, each of which has four CPU cores and with four (A100) GPUs available to the entire job (shared between tasks):
+To request four separate Slurm tasks within a job, each of which has eight CPU cores and with four (A100) GPUs available to the entire job (shared between tasks):

 .. code-block:: sh